SAP-samples/teched2023-AD264/exercises/ex3/README.md

     console.log('>> BusinessPartner.Changed', event)
     await this.emit('BusinessPartner.Changed', event);
   })
-  this.after('CREATE', A_BusinessPartner, async data =>  ...)
+  this.after('CREATE', A_BusinessPartner, ...)
 ```

-This means whenever you change data through the `API_BUSINESS_PARTNER` mock service, a local event is emitted.
+This means whenever you change or create data through the `API_BUSINESS_PARTNER` mock service, a local event is emitted.
 Also note how the event name `BusinessPartner.Changed` matches to the event definition from the CDS code above.

 ## Put it all together